Palestinian shot dead trying to breach Gaza border: Israel army - Journal du Cameroun

 No Israelis have been killed.

-The Jewish state accuses Gaza’s Islamist rulers Hamas of using the protests as an excuse to carry out attacks.
+The Jewish state accuses Hamas of organising the protests and using them as an excuse to carry out attacks.